 The first nationally recognized accreditation of engineering programs was granted by ECPD (the antecedent of ABET) in 1936.
 Four of those initial programs (3 B.S. in Engineering and 1 B.S. in General Engineering) are still operating and accredited.
 In 2005, ASEE became the lead society for the ABET evaluation of multidisciplinary engineering programs (B.S. in Engineering and three other related titles).
-At last count, there were 32 accredited B.S.E. programs in the U.S., plus 3 General Engineering, 17 B.S. in Engineering Physics and 11 B.S. in Engineering Science programs also under ASEE purview.
-This paper comprises two parts: a broad overview of the current "general" engineering programs, as suggested by their titles, and a case study of a current B.S.E. program.
+At last count, there were 32 accredited B.S.E. programs in the U.S. (plus 3 General Engineering, 17 B.S. in Engineering Physics and 11 B.S. in Engineering Science programs also under ASEE purview).
+This paper provides a case study of a current B.S.E. program, the shortest and most generic of the multidisciplinary engineering program titles.
+The B.S.E. program at Baylor University was first accredited in 1988-89 and has served and continues to serve effectively in multiple roles for our institution since that date, even as other traditional departmental programs have been established around it.